 1. Rideau Canal Skateway.

-There are a number of entry points and facilities such fireplaces, change rooms, warm-up stations and food vendors along its 7.8 km stretch between the Parliament Hill and Dow's Lake.
+There are several entry points and facilities such as fireplaces, change rooms, warm-up stations and food vendors along its 7.8 km stretch between Parliament Hill and Dow's Lake.

 2. Winterlude Festival.

-Although there are a number of festivals and events in the wintertime in Ottawa, Winterlude is the largest and most popular one among all.
+Although there are several festivals and events in the wintertime in Ottawa, Winterlude is the largest and most popular one among all.

 Winterlude is held for the first three weeks in February culminating on the Family Day long weekend.
 It's actually not too late to still make it there this year, hurry up!